kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _core.cljs_

-The primary reason that we expose an `initialize!` function from the `notes.routes` namespace rather than initialize it immediately when `notes.routes` is evaluated is that the router will call the `on-navigate` callback immediately when it is initialized, and if that happens before the event handlers are registered, the state will not be updated.
+The reason that we expose an `notes.routes/initialize!` rather than initialize the router immediately when `notes.routes` is evaluated is that the router will call the `on-navigate` callback as soon as it is initialized; and if that happens before the event handlers are registered, the state will not be updated.
 By deferring loading until our core file and all of its imports have been evaluated, we ensure that the initial route event will be handled appropriately.
 Next, we will create and register the handler for the `:route/navigated` event.

 ```clojure
 (ns notes.event-handlers.routes